TomaAllary/CoveoBlitz2022/README.md

 See the Rules and Explanations PDF for specific informations about the 2022 competition and know the rules of this year's game.
 ### We Are [Malicous Goats](https://maliciousgoats.github.io)!
-Our team is Malicious Goats.
+Our team is Malicious Goats - We'we won the 3rd place this year.
 To see the finals of this year, unzip the Finals-Tournament.zip.
 You'll will be able to see the tournament bracket and our matches against competitors.

 The bot implementation can be found under the csharp folder.